 This project aimed to identify a set of guiding principles that can be applied by AoA practitioners and sponsors to reduce the incidence of improperly scoped analyses.
-In particular, we wanted to develop principles that were both (a) grounded in the discipline of systems thinking14 and (b) practical, in the sense that they can be readily understood and applied.
+In particular, we wanted to develop principles that were both (a) grounded in the discipline of systems thinking (see Edson, 2008) and (b) practical, in the sense that they can be readily understood and applied.

-In striving for more rigor, we are not proposing to remove all subjectivity or sense of "art" from the job of scoping an AoA.
-Rather, we sought a middle ground, in which decisions regarding AoA scope can be influenced by considerations more systematic and rigorous than those arising solely from some combination of political, bureaucratic, and programmatic pressures.
+In striving for more rigor, the authors are not proposing to remove all subjectivity or sense of "art" from the job of scoping an AoA.
+Rather, we sought a middle ground in which decisions regarding AoA scope can be influenced by considerations more systematic and rigorous than those arising solely from political, bureaucratic, and/or programmatic pressures.